supcrawler/storefront-ui/src/components/molecules/SfCallToAction/README.md

 <!--Write down props and their purpose -->

-- `title` - Phrase in prominence, should be good for SEO, placed on H1 tag.
+- `message` - Phrase in prominence, should be good for SEO, placed on H1 tag.

-- `description` - Description, placed on p tag.

 - `buttonText` - Text placed on the CTA button.